School Arts Team

 - providing teachers with opportunities for professional development in arts instruction

 COLLABORATION WITH ARTS EDUCATORS AND SCHOOL FACULTY

 Professional Learning Communities by Art Form

-Teachers of the arts benefit from collaborating with other teachers that teach the same subject to establish indicators for student growth and discuss student achievement in the art form.
-This may require administrators to allocate time in contract hours for singleton arts teachers to attend district level PLC’s.
+Teachers of the arts benefit from collaborating with other teachers who teach the same subject to establish indicators for student growth and discuss student achievement in the art form.
+This may require administrators to allocate time in contract hours for singleton arts teachers to attend district-level PLCs.